timvlaer/timvlaer.github.io/_posts/2019-05-17-keep-the-loop-alive.md

 }
 ```

-Under the hood, quite a few things happen to detect if the consumer is still active.
-There are basically two mechanisms;
+The Kafka consumer has two health check mechanisms;
 one to check if the consumer is not dead (heartbeat) and one to check if the consumer is actually making progress (poll interval).

 A background thread is sending heartbeats every 3 seconds (`heartbeat.interval.ms`).
 If the group coordinator (one of the brokers) doesn't hear a heartbeat